MaxenceEpitech/Worm/README.md

 Menu :
 Green team start

-Press Left arrow or Right arrow to select ur sking Press space to confirm or press enter to cancel
+Press Left arrow or Right arrow to select ur skin

+Press space to confirm or press enter to cancel

 Game :